platformsh/platformsh-docs/src/administration/integrations/bitbucket.md

     * **Pull requests** - Read
     * **Webhooks** - Read and write
 5. After you have completed the form, `Save` the consumer.
 6. After you have saved, you will see `Platform.sh consumer` listed in the "OAuth consumers" section.
-If you open that item, it will expose two variables that you will need to complete the integration using the Platform.sh CLI: "Key" and "Secret".
+If you open that item, it will expose two variables that you will need to complete the integration using the Platform.sh CLI: `Key` and `Secret`.

 ### Local